It happened to us: Men talk about child sexual abuse

 Some of the survivors interviewed were pre schoolers at the time of the abuse while others were of primary or secondary school age.
 They come from a cross section of the community and range in age from 20 years to 55 years of age.

-Download this booklet [ 191 kB ] or read about it below.
+Download the booklet [ 191 kB ] or read about it below.

 - Family life

 - Long-term effects of abuse

 - Impact of abuse

 - Moving on

 - Where to from here?

 It will reach out to guys.
 They will be able to accept that they are not alone and that they are not abnormal, that other guys have shared a common sort of experience.
 I hope that a booklet like this will in some way help to break the isolation.
 I encourage them to reach out and break the silence because there is a life out there if you look for it, and there are supportive people who you can trust and who will understand you and respect you and not reinforce your negative feelings in regard to your abuse.